Bureau-Inc/android-aadhaarsdk-sample-app/README.md

                                else
                                {
                                      //Write your failure logic here
-                                     //You can call another method by reinitializng config and calling beginKYCFlow() }
+                                     //You can call another method by reinitializing config and calling beginKYCFlow() }
                     }
                 }

-When Aadhaar fetch is succesfull the callback returns the isSuccess boolean as true and when a failure happens the callback returns an isSuccess boolean as false along with the methodname. ## By monitoring the method name we can identify which method was used to fetch the Aadhaar details.
+When Aadhaar fetch is succesfull the callback returns the isSuccess boolean as true and when a failure happens the callback returns an isSuccess boolean as false along with the methodname.
+By monitoring the method name we can identify which method was used to fetch the Aadhaar details.

 ```